-- charges to customers for goods, services, or privileges provided;

-- · operating grants and contributions; and

-- capital grants and contributions.
+- operating grants and contributions; and - capital grants and contributions.

 Revenues that are not classified as program revenues, including internally dedicated resources and all taxes, are reported as general revenues.

 Generally, the effect of interfund activity has been eliminated from the government-wide financial statements to minimize the double-counting of internal activities.
 However, charges for interfund services provided and used are not eliminated if the prices approximate their external exchange values.